 The Nazis exploited the deaths as grounds for a massacre of Polish inhabitants after the Wehrmacht captured the town.
 In an act of retaliation for the killings on Bloody Sunday, a number of Polish civilians were executed by German military units of the Einsatzgruppen, Waffen SS, and Wehrmacht.

-According to German historian Christian Raitz von Frentz, 876 Poles were tried by German tribunal for involvement in the events of Bloody Sunday before the end of 1939.
+According to German historian Christian Raitz von Frentz, 876 Poles were tried by a German tribunal for involvement in the events of Bloody Sunday before the end of 1939.
 87 men and 13 women were sentenced without the right to appeal.
-Polish historian Czesław Madajczyk notes 120 executions in relation to Bloody Sunday, and the execution of 20 hostages after a German soldier was allegedly attacked by a Polish sniper.
+Noted by Polish historian Czeslaw Madajczk after an alleged attack on a German soldier by a Polish sniper, lead to Bloody Sunday.
+140 executions, including that of 20 hostages, were carried out by the Nazis as punishment.

-One picture of the executions gives the whole range of attitudes and emotions that went through the minds of those facing the firing squad.
+One photograph of the executions gives the whole range of attitudes and emotions that went through the minds of those facing the firing squad.
 It’s interesting to see the range of emotions displayed by these men.
-Anguish, defiance, stoicism, acceptance and fear, the third one from the left is even smiling.
+Anguish, defiance, stoicism, acceptance, fear, and the third one from the left was smiling.